Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting

-In Phase~1 we train for a total of $3\cdot 10^5$ batch-size 32 updates with a base learning rate of $2.5\times 10^{-4}$ and employ a {Warmup-Steady-Decay (WSD)} learning-rate scheduler.
-The WSD scheduler~\cite{hu_minicpm_2024} performs \begin{itemize} \item a short warmup to avoid early optimization instabilities when gradients and activation statistics are still settling, followed by \item a stable phase where the learning rate is maintained constant and covers the majority of the training time, \item and a step-like decay to reduce the learning rate once the model has reached a stable training regime. \end{itemize}
+In the pre-training phase, we train for a total of $2.5\times 10^5$ batch-size 32, divided into $1.5\times 10^5$ on a 1-degree configuration and $1\times 10^5$ on a continuation using the 0.25-degree configuration.
+The optimizer updates were done using a base learning rate of $5\times 10^{-4}$ for the 1-degree model and $2.5\times 10^{-4}$ for the $0.25^\circ$ model.
+We employ a {Warmup-Steady-Decay (WSD)} learning-rate scheduler~\citep{hu_minicpm_2024}, which performs \begin{itemize} \item a short warmup to avoid early optimization instabilities when gradients and activation statistics are still settling, followed by \item a stable phase where the learning rate is maintained constant and covers the majority of the training time, \item and a step-like decay to reduce the learning rate once the model has reached a stable training regime. \end{itemize}

-Concretely, we warm up for $1000$ steps and then apply a multiplicative decay period of $0.2$ (i.e., dropping the learning rate during $20\%$ of the training schedule).
+Concretely, we warm up for $1000$ steps and then apply a multiplicative decay period of $0.2$ (i.e., linearly dropping the learning rate during the final $20\%$ of the training schedule).